petered/spiking-mlp/README.md

-# spiking-mlp
+# A Spiking Multi Layer Perceptron

-A Spiking Multi-Layer Perceptron
+Code will be added here shorty.